Fan game: Suppression and cease and desist

 Some companies shut down fan games as copyright infringements.
 Original copyright holders can order a cease and desist upon fan game projects, as by definition fan games are unauthorized uses of copyrighted property.
 Many fan games go as far as taking music and graphics directly from the original games.

 A notable case in late 2005 involved Vivendi Universal shutting down a King's Quest fan project, King's Quest IX: Every Cloak Has a Silver Lining.
 It was to be an unofficial sequel granting closure to the series, which had its last release in 1998.
 After a letter-writing campaign and fan protests, Vivendi reversed its decision and gave permission for the game to be made.
 As part of the negotiations, the developers were required to remove "King's Quest" from the title.
 Conversely, fan protests for the shutting down of Chrono Resurrection (a remake demo of Chrono Trigger) in 2004 have yielded no result on Square Enix's action to block the project.

 Nintendo is notorious for its strict protection of its intellectual property (IP) and has shut down many notable fan games, including an HD remake of Super Mario 64, AM2R, and No Mario's Sky.
-Nintendo has also taken down various Pokémon fan games such as "Pokenet" and "Pokémon Uranium".
+Nintendo has also taken down various Pokémon fan games such as Pokenet and Pokémon Uranium.

-A Spyro the Dragon fan game, Spyro: Myths Awaken, was shut down by Activision (the current owners of the Spyro IP) in September 2018 and later became Zera: Myths Awaken with all Activision-owned content being replaced by original content.
-After this legal action, other fan-made games like Spyro 2: Spring Savanna stopped the development.
+A Spyro the Dragon fan game, Spyro: Myths Awaken, was shut down by Activision (the current owners of the Spyro IP) in September 2018, later replacing all Activision-owned content with original content and being renamed Zera: Myths Awaken.
+After this legal action, other fan-made games like Spyro 2: Spring Savanna stopped development.
 Previously in 2007, legal action was also taken by Activision against an open source software named Piano Hero by sending a cease and desist letter, which resulted in a name change to Synthesia.